San Diego Sockers (2009): 2001–2004

 The second version of the San Diego Sockers were a team in the new Major Indoor Soccer League.
 The team began play in the World Indoor Soccer League in 2001, and joined the MISL when it merged with the WISL for the 2002–2003 season.
 Just before the beginning of the 2004–2005 season, the Sockers were sold to Raj Kalra, owner of the Vancouver Ravens of the National Lacrosse League.
 However, barely two months after the purchase, it was revealed that Kalra had not paid the Sockers' players, staff, or rent since taking over, and the league voted to discontinue the franchise on December 30, 2004.

 2009–present

-The Sockers were founded in 2009 by David Pike, Carl Savoia and Phil Salvagio.
+The current Sockers franchise were founded in 2009 by David Pike, Carl Savoia and Phil Salvagio.
 This was the second attempt to revive the Sockers name.
-The first team played in the NASL, original MISL, and CISL.
-The first revival attempt to play in the WISL and second MISL.
-The Sockers have enjoyed a significant amount of success since they began play having won both the PASL-Pro championship and US Open Cup of Arena Soccer in their first four seasons.
+The current Sockers team have enjoyed a significant amount of success since they began play having won both the PASL-Pro championship and US Open Cup of Arena Soccer in their first four seasons.
+The Sockers hold the record for the longest winning streak in United States professional soccer history.
+The streak, which began on December 29, 2010, was snapped after 48 games by a 6–5 overtime road loss to the Dallas Sidekicks on January 27, 2013.

 In January 2019, former USMNT player Landon Donovan joined the Sockers in the Major Arena Soccer League.
+The team during the 22/23 season held a record of 22–2–0 in the regular season.
+They went on to play three games for the Ron Newman Cup Conference Finals where they lost the championship, 1–0 to Chihuahua Savage in overtime.
+It was documented that "Over the past two seasons, the Sockers have compiled a 45–2–1 regular season record."
+Starting in the 2024 season, the San Diego Sockers will move to Oceanside to play at Frontwave Arena.
+This is where all of their 12 home games will be hosted.